Reviewed by Physician Brandon Yew and Dr Andre Budihardjo on December 6, 2022

 Other TCM Treatments For Oral Hygiene

-Daily brushing and flossing may already be a part of your oral hygiene practice but adding TCM’s holistic approach to oral care is a great way to boost your body’s natural defenses and protect against disease-causing bacteria.
+Daily brush and floss, using a fluoride toothpaste, may already be a part of your oral hygiene practice of keeping your teeth and gums healthy, but adding TCM’s holistic approach to oral care is a great way to boost your body’s natural defenses and protect against disease-causing bacteria.

 Share this article on